r4d6/Citadel-Wiki/citadel-wiki/main/roles/cargo/cargo_technician.md

 (picture of roundstart supply console interface)

 - <>: Shows where the shuttle is located.
 Although it's easy to tell this just from looking outside...

-- Pending Orders: Customer orders may feature a reason why they want what they ordered and will give you the option to approve or deny them.
-Orders put in by your department will automatically be loaded on the shuttle while it's at CentCom, unless cancelled or you lack the funds to purchase them.
+- Cart: Approved requests or orders made by your department show up here.
+They'll automatically be purchased and loaded onto the shuttle once called back from CentCom, unless cancelled or you lack the needed funds.
+- Requests: Orders put in by the crew will show up here, sometimes with a reason why.
+You can either approve or deny these requests.
+- Items: If you think you've seen more options than this before, ...

 <MULEbot>